xsha256/xsha256/README.md

 Hi there 👋,
 </H3>
 <H4 align="center">
 As a technology enthusiast, I am constantly learning and exploring new horizons.
-My current focus is on cloud development with Azure, and Blockchain.
+My current focus is on fullstack, and Blockchain.
 I am always eager to take on new challenges and expand my knowledge in the field.
 </H4>
 </dev>